ARCCSS-extremes/climpact/README.md

 ClimPACT is available on github @ https://github.com/ARCCSS-extremes/climpact

-How to install ClimPACT?
+## How do I install ClimPACT?

 Software requirements:
-* R (version 3.3 or later or later).
+* R version 3.3 or later.
 You will need administrator privileges on your computer or the ability to install R packages.
 * Linux users require the PROJ4 development files (libproj-dev package on Ubuntu) and the udunits development files (libudunits2-dev package on Ubuntu).

 1. Download and extract [this file](https://github.com/ARCCSS-extremes/climpact/archive/master.zip) to your computer.
    This will create a directory named "climpact-master".

 2. Install the required R-packages.
+This process can take several minutes.

    In Windows: open R and select "File->Change dir..." and select the climpact-master directory created in step 1.
 Then type;